FHatCSW/node-red-contrib-pkcs11/README.md

 A simple layer for interacting with PKCS #11 / PKCS11 / CryptoKI in Node-Red

+> ⚠️ Warning: ⚠️ Use this node with care!
+Some nodes expose credentials and key material to the flow (and thus to the memory).
+Therefore you should only use it in a trusted environment.

 ## Table of Contents

 - [Installation](#installation)